FASTCloud: A novel framework of assessment and selection for trustworthy cloud service: The Proposed Framework

 \section{The Proposed Framework}

-This section proposes a assessment and selection framework for trustworthy cloud service (FASTCloud), which is an extension base on our previous works \cite{Li2019Enhancing}.
-The FASTCloud collects information related to QoS attributes of different cloud services from CSPs and CSCs respectively, and utilizes trust assessment model to assess the trust level of cloud services accordingly.
-The QoS attributes provided by CSPs and CSCs are determinded and contracted in SLA.
-This framework will be detailed in the followings.
+This section proposes an assessment and selection framework for trustworthy cloud service (FASTCloud), which is an extension base on our previous works \cite{Li2018SCCAF}.
+The FASTCloud collects the SLO and AMV regarding the QoS attributes of cloud services submitted by CSPs and their CSCs respectively, and utilizes the trust assessment model to evaluate trust level of the cloud services accordingly.
+The QoS attributes of cloud service provided by a CSP to its CSC are determined and agreed in the SLA contracted by both of them.
+In practice, the SLA is widely used to define a formal contract between a service provider and a service consumer, which defines the quality level of the service expected from the former and the commitment of the latter.
+In the cloud context, a CSP manage virtualized IT resources (e.g., computing, storage, network, data, etc.) and provide them to its CSCs in compliance with the SLA.

+Moreover, the QoS attributes of cloud service are usually specified in SLA, which defines the SLOs they must meet.
+For instance, the SLO agreed by CSC and CSP on the response time (i.e., a QoS attribute related to network status, which represents the time taken to send a service request and receive a response) of cloud service in SLA is 100 ms. For that reason, SLA is extensively adopted to ensure that the QoS of cloud service delivered by a CSP conforms to the expectation of a CSC.
+For ease of illustration, the trust assessment related terms used throughout this paper are defined based on industry standard~\cite{ISO190861}, technical specification~\cite{2008quality} and literature~\cite{huang2013trust}, as shown in Table 2.

-The FASTCloud mainly consists of three entities and a trustworthy cloud servcie selection component (TCSC), as shown in Figure 1.
+The FASTCloud mainly consists of three entities and a trustworthy cloud service selection component (TCSC), as shown in Figure 1.
 The main entities in FASTCloud are CSPs, CSCs and PCCs.
 TCSC is responsible for evaluating trust level of cloud services based on the collected QoS attributes information by employing the trust assessment model, and returning the trust assessment results to PCCs.
 The specific roles and responsibilities of entities are as follows.

-\begin{itemize} \item \textbf{CSP} signs a CSLA with its CSC on the specific SLO of QoS attributes of the cloud service.
-CSP operates and maintains cloud services to its CSC in accordance with the CSLA.
-In addition, CSP provides TCSC with SLO of QoS attributes of its cloud service according to the CSLA.
+\begin{itemize} \item \textbf{CSP} signs an SLA with its CSC on the specific SLO of QoS attributes of the cloud service.
+CSP operates and maintains cloud services to its CSC in accordance with the SLA.
+In addition, CSP provides TCSC with SLO of QoS attributes of its cloud service according to the SLA.

-\item \textbf{CSC} signs a CSLA with its CSP on the specific SLO of QoS attributes of the cloud service according to QoS requirements of its actual business.
-Furthermore, CSC monitors the QoS attributes according to the CSLA and provides actual monitoring value (AMV) to TCSC during the cloud service runtime.
+\item \textbf{CSC} signs an SLA with its CSP on the specific SLO of QoS attributes of the cloud service according to QoS requirements of its actual business.
+Furthermore, CSC monitors the QoS attributes according to the SLA and provides actual monitoring value (AMV) to TCSC during the cloud service runtime.

 \item \textbf{PCC} is a requester for a cloud service assessment, that is, a customer planning to purchase and use a cloud service.
 PCC initiates an assessment request to TCSC based on its QoS requirements and receives assessment results from TCSC (i.e., candidate CSPs), and selects the most trustworthy one among them. \end{itemize}